-As summer temperatures rise across the Portland Metro and Vancouver areas, everyone wants to come home to a cool, climate-controlled house, without elevated utility costs.
+As summer temperatures rise across the Portland Metro area, everyone wants to come home to a cool, climate-controlled house, without elevated utility costs.
 What’s the best solution to beat the heat, without breaking the bank?
 Our Portland and Beaverton residential HVAC installers at AAA Heating and Cooling have the answers!

 What Should You Know About Your Home’s AC Unit & Blower Fan?